WHO ramps up HIV drug push with call for early treatment for all

 The move will lead to a sharp increase in demand for ART medicines, which are typically given as a three-drug cocktail to avoid the risk of the virus developing resistance.

-Major suppliers of HIV drugs include Gilead Sciences (GILD.O), ViiV Healthcare, which is majority-owned by GlaxoSmithKline (GSK.L), and multiple Indian generic manufacturers.
+Major suppliers of HIV drugs include Gilead Sciences, ViiV Healthcare, which is majority-owned by GlaxoSmithKline, and multiple Indian generic manufacturers.

 The medical charity Medecins Sans Frontieres (Doctors Without Borders) welcomed the WHO's "treat-all" plan, which it believes will prevent many HIV-positive people in poorer countries from falling through the treatment net.